YoobeeWebTutors/javascript-manual/src/01-what-and-where.md

 4. Behaviours (interactivity, data handling, etc.) – **JavaScript**

 JS can also communicate with web servers without having to load the page again.
 This is called AJAX, which will be covered towards the end of this book.

-JS can also be tinkered with in the browser's developer console.
+* Leave this line out  - explain further down in the "where to write JS" section* JS can also be tinkered with in the browser's developer console.

 ### The Server

 JavaScript can also be used on the server through a platform called [node.js](http://nodejs.org).
 Whole server-side applications can be written in JavaScript.
 These Node apps can talk to databases, read and write files to disk, even interact with other servers on the internet.
+*This Introductory course will not be exploring this aspect
+* Perhaps don't mention the command line environment
 ### Developer's Command Line Environment

 When node.js is installed locally, developers can take advantage of plenty of open-source tools to help automate web development.
 Tools like *grunt* or *gulp* can be set up to automatically process *Sass* or *Less* stylesheets into regular CSS, optimising images, and compressing CSS and JS so they can be downloaded as quickly as possible.

+*
 ## Where to write JavaScript
+1. In an HTML script between <script> tags
+2) In a separate file which is referred to in the HTML files eg
+3) When developing, Javascript can be written directly into the "developer console" *

 ### Developer Console